warrenhodg/PyramixSolver/README.md

 By performing a breadth-first search, it should find only best routes.

+## Quick Run
+By swapping out the various `ROTATION_LOGIC` implementations in `pyramixPuzzle.js`, one can quickly see the results of just rotating the 1-level deep corners, or rotating the 2-level deep corners.

 ## Usage
 Because the app periodically outputs debug text to stderr, and the solutions to stdout, it it best to split them :